-Norman Reedus as Daryl Dixon ‘The Walking Dead’s’ Outlaw Drifter Turned Hero [Opinion]
+Norman Reedus As Daryl Dixon, ‘The Walking Dead’s’ Outlaw Drifter-Turned-Hero [Opinion]

 Norman Reedus is quite the heartthrob these days, and a guy like Daryl Dixon is just the person one wants to stand next to in the zombie apocalypse of The Walking Dead, but what about Dixon in the world before the zombie apocalypse?
 He probably wouldn’t have been nearly as popular.

-Andrew Lincoln’s Rick Grimes was a small town law enforcement officer, while Norman Reedus’s Daryl Dixon was a biker.
-It is easy to imagine Daryl and his brother Merle blowing into town and being jerked around a bit, if not by Rick then more likely by Shane.
+Andrew Lincoln’s Rick Grimes was a small-town law enforcement officer, while Norman Reedus’s Daryl Dixon was a biker.
+It is easy to imagine Daryl and his brother, Merle, blowing into town and being jerked around a bit, if not by Rick then more likely by Shane.

 How would The Walking Dead’s Rick Grimes and Daryl Dixon’s relationship have played out if there was no zombie apocalypse?
 It is hard to imagine they would have been pals.

-Norman Reedus portrays the son of an alcoholic single father living in poverty, amid a dysfunctional family.
-Daryl Dixon had only his brother Merle to count on, and often not even that.
-Merle was an outlaw, always in trouble.
-Merle and Daryl dealt drugs according to Popsugar.
+Norman Reedus portrays the son of an alcoholic single father living in poverty amid a dysfunctional family.
+Daryl Dixon had only his brother, Merle, to count on and often not even that.
+Merle was an outlaw who always stayed in trouble.
+Merle and Daryl dealt drugs, according to Popsugar.

-Norman Reedus’ character Daryl Dixon was born on the wrong side of the law.
+Norman Reedus’ character, Daryl Dixon, was born on the wrong side of the law.
 Nothing short of a zombie apocalypse would have brought him together with the rest of The Walking Dead’s cast of characters.

 Norman Reedus has a lot more fans than detractors, but still, there is one in every crowd who sees Daryl Dixon for what he is and wants to put him down.
 Daryl was once that kid standing quietly, head down staring at ragged sneakers that once came from the dollar store, before being donated to the salvation army.